callebedrums/sea/docs/model.md

 		- type: `object`
 		- optional: `no`
 		- description: This parameters define the attributes of the model instances.
-		Each attribute can be of any primitive type, or a function that returns a primitive type.
+		Each attribute can be of any type, including objects and functions.
 		Each function will be called when a new Model instance is created and its instance will be passed as argument.
 The return will be used as the initial value of the attribute.
 		This funcions can not be used to define behaviors.
-		This is the function signature `function (instance) { return <primitive type>; }`.
+		This is the function signature `function (instance) { return <any type>; }`.
-		To access a instance attribute, consult [Model Instance](#model-instance)
+		To access an instance attribute, consult [Model Instance](#model-instance)
 	- `methods`:
 		- type: `object`
 		- optional: `yes`
 		- description: An object with only functions.
 These functions will be attached to the Model prototype, and they can be accessed directly from a Model instance.
-	- `url`:
+	- `endpoint`:
 		- type: `string|function`
 		- optional: `yes`
-		- description: Define de Model URL.
-This parameters does not affect the Global Setting, only the Model setting.
+		- description: Define de Model endpoint.
+This parameters does not affect the Global Configuration, only the Model configuration.
-		For more details, consult [$seaModelProvider](/configuration/#seamodelprovider) and [calculating the URL](/configuration/#calculating-the-url)
+		For more details, consult [$seaModelProvider](/configuration/#seamodelprovider) and [calculating the endpoint](/configuration/#calculating-the-endpoint)

 &nbsp;

-`settings`
+`config`

 - type: `object`
 - optional: `yes`
-- description: Set the Model setting, without affect the Global Setting.
+- description: Set the Model configuration without affect the Global Configuration.
-This object has the same attributes of the parameter passed to `$seaModelProvider.settings()` method.
+This object has the same attributes of the parameter passed to `$seaModelProvider.config()` method.
 For mor details, consult [$seaModelProvider](/configuration/#seamodelprovider)

 &nbsp;